risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

 slug: /sql-alter-source
 ---

 Use the `ALTER SOURCE` command to add columns to the source or modify the name of the source.
+If your source was created with a schema registry, columns cannot be altered.

 ## Syntax